confluentinc/cp-demo/docs/hybrid-cloud.rst

 --------------------------------------------

 In this section, you will create a source-initiated cluster link to mirror the topic ``wikipedia.parsed`` from Confluent Platform to |ccloud|.
-Most on-prem datacenters don't allow connections initiated from the outside for security reasons, so Confluent recommends source-initiated cluster linking to easily and securely mirror Kafka topics from your on-prem cluster to |ccloud|.
+For security reasons, most on-prem datacenters don't allow inbound connections, so Confluent recommends source-initiated cluster linking to easily and securely mirror Kafka topics from your on-prem cluster to |ccloud|.